Hartmut Pelka: Career

 BSG Chemie Leipzig was relegated to the second tier DDR-Liga after the 1975–76 DDR-Oberliga.
 The team finished the 1976–77 DDR-Liga Staffeln C in first place, but failed in the play-offs for the DDR-Oberliga.
 Pelka was transferred to BFC Dynamo in the summer of 1977.
 Pelka made his debut for BFC Dynamo in the DDR-Oberliga against FC Karl-Marx-Stadt in the opening match of the 1977–78 DDR-Oberliga on 12 August 1977.
 He scored three goals for BFC Dynamo in the 0–6 win away against BSG Wismut Gera in the sixth matchday on 30 September 1977.
 Pelka was a regular player also in the following seasons.
-He unfortunately had to undergo a second knee operation in the summer of 1980.
+He had to undergo a second knee operation in the summer of 1980.
 He would then only make three appearances for BFC Dynamo during the second half of the 1980–81 DDR-Oberliga.
 Pelka wall still registered to the squad in the 1981–82 season, but would not make any appearances.
 He ended his playing career on medical advice at the end of the season at the age of only 25.

 Pelka scored 27 goals in 67 appearances in the DDR-Oberliga and three goals in six appearances in the European Cup for BFC Dynamo from 1977 to 1981.
 He became East German champion in 1979, 1980 and 1981 with BFC Dynamo.
 He also played in the final of the 1978–79 FDGB-Pokal.
 BFC Dynamo lost the final 1–0 to 1.
 FC Magdeburg and finished as runners-up.
 Pelka started the final as substitute, but was exchanged for Ralf Sträßer in 62nd minute.
 Pelka stayed at BFC Dynamo after retiring as a player and continued as a youth trainer in the youth department of BFC Dynamo.